nusratila/js_feedreader/README.md

 12. Write a test that ensures when a new feed is loaded by the `loadFeed` function that the content actually changes
     * How is this test different from the previous test?

-Additionally, note that:
+## The condition followed while doing the project are as below.

- * No test should be dependent on the results of another
+ * No test should dependent on the results of another
- * Callbacks should be used to ensure that feeds are loaded before they are tested
+ * Callbacks used to ensure that feeds are loaded before they are tested
  * Error handling should be implemented for undefined variables and out-of-bound array access
- * When complete, all of your tests should pass
+ * all test passed

-When you're all finished, write a `README` file detailing all steps required to successfully run the application.
-If you have added additional tests, provide documentation for what these future features are and what the tests are checking for.

-# Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.